tinosai/tinosai.github.io/_posts/2019-09-21-ChainRule.markdown

 First, let's take a look at the picture below.
 ![picture](/assets/pictures/nn.001.jpeg)

-The picture above shows a fully connected neural network with 2 hidden layers, an input layer with 8 units and an output layer with two units.
+The picture above shows a fully connected neural network with 2 hidden layers, an input layer with 8 units and an output layer with 2 units.
 For simplicity, we will assume that the activation functions of each layer are of sigmoid type, where sigmoid $\sigma$ is: <br />
 <center>$\begin{align*} \sigma=\frac{1}{1+e^{-x}} \end{align*}$ <br /></center>
 The forward step follows the following equations: <br />